Eni Aluko: In popular culture

 In September 2014, Aluko appeared on the BBC's football programme Match of the Day, the first woman to appear as a pundit on the show.
 She provided commentary for ITV's coverage of the 2018 FIFA World Cup and for Fox Sports' coverage of the 2019 FIFA Women's World Cup.
+In 2015, Aluko posed nude in a photoshoot for Sport magazine in celebration of her athletic body.

 She was featured along with her national teammates in the EA Sports' FIFA video game series starting in FIFA 16, the first time women players were included in the game.

 In August 2016, she signed a multi-year endorsement deal with Under Armour, the first UK woman athlete to do so.
-In January 2020 Aluko became an Adidas ambassador.
+In January 2020 Aluko became an Adidas ambassador on a multi-year deal.

-Aluko released her autobiography They don't teach this" - Lessons in the game of life in August 2019.
+Aluko released her autobiography They don't teach this – Lessons in the game of life in August 2019.